mpsilfve/ocrpp/PT_no_lexicon_re_run/README.md

-This directory contains outputs (correction rate and accuracy) from a re-run of the Perceptron model on the Finnish historical OCR data.
+This directory contains outputs (correction rate and accuracy) from a replication of the Perceptron experiment on the Finnish historical OCR data.
 These are results **without** a lexicon.

 Note that, as stated in Section 7 of Silfverberg et al. 2016, we